scstech85/Flo2PlanManager/README.md

   }
 ]
 ```
-Each file has a **key**, the downloading result (**result**) and other informations related to the original URL image path.
+Each file has a **key**, the downloading result (**result**) and other information related to the original URL image path.
 The values for result are **OK** or **KO**.
 If you find some items where result is **KO** this means
 you cannot download the related file from the specific URL.
-In this case, please contact us to have that images.
+In this case, please contact us.

 **Evaluate results**
-soon
+Coming soon...